autocorr/faust_line_imaging/docs/source/quickstart.rst

 data is continuum subtracted, this absorption will appear negative in the restored images.
 This absorption should be masked and cleaned.

-Overly-aggressive clean masks
+Overly aggressive clean masks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Does the automated clean-mask appear to be overly aggressive and include large
+*Does the automated clean-mask appear to be overly aggressive and include large
-areas of what does not appear to be genuine emission?
-This effect has been
+areas of dubious emission?*  This effect has been known to appear in earlier
-known to appear in earlier iterations of the pipeline for certain fields.
-The
+iterations of the pipeline for certain fields.
+The nature of the
-nature of the auto-multithresh algorithm gives these spurious masks an "amoeba"
+auto-multithresh algorithm gives these spurious masks an "amoeba" or "algae"
-or "algae" like appearance, as can be seen in the following figure:
+like appearance, as can be seen in the following figure:

 .. figure:: _images/amoeba_example.png
    :width: 400